Flesier/alx-system_engineering-devops/README.md

-This is a shell script
+Task0- a script that switches the current user to the user